UWE-Ruby/week-07-workflow/README.md

 1. Fork and clone this repository to make your own, called **yourname**-week-07-workflow.
 1. Add yet another workflow state and a spec for it.
 Or create your own workflow.
 1. Is it a one way workflow, or can it be rolled back?
 You decide.
+1. Make sure you have an acceptible level of [test coverage](https://github.com/colszowka/simplecov).
+Your test coverage percentage is your grade.
+Just kidding.

 1. Tag it complete and push it back to github

 ## Advanced Exploration